This Bible History Daily feature was originally published in 2011.—Ed.

 The Dead Sea Scrolls have been called the greatest manuscript find of all time.
 Visit the BAS Dead Sea Scrolls Page for dozens of articles on the scrolls’ significance, discovery and scholarship.

 Per usual in the world of academics and research, there are scholars two sides to every argument.
 The case of using the Dead Sea Scrolls to modify the Masoretic text is no different.
 Ronald S. Hendel of the University of California, Berkeley, argues that scholars can reconstruct a more original Hebrew Bible text if they “combine the best from each tradition.”
-James A. Sanders, president of the Ancient Biblical Manuscript Center in Claremont, California, responds by urging scholars to “keep each tradition separate.”
+James A. Sanders, founder and president emeritus of the Ancient Biblical Manuscript Center in Claremont, California, responds by urging scholars to “keep each tradition separate.”

 And as far as answering the question: Where is the original Bible (and whether such a thing even exists): We don’t know.
 But to all scholars and Biblical archaeologists we can offer this advice: Keep digging!